 If you want to make something really large such as a rug, you would want to have really thick knitting needles.
 If you want to use a smaller yarn or having a tighter weave, you would stick with smaller needles.
 You can use all sorts of materials for knitting needles, from wood to metal to plastic.
 I have even heard of people using whale bone, chopsticks, and plastic forks as knitting needles.
 You might be surprised what lengths knitters will go to when they are away from their beloved needles.
 Knitting can be really addicting.

 Yarns can also be made from so many different materials.
 There are so many different yarns to choose from.
 Natural materials can be really luxurious.
 You can find all sorts of natural yarns made out of bamboo, alpaca, sheep wool, silk, hemp and cotton.
 As lovely as natural yarn may feel and look, one of its main drawbacks is its lack of elasticity.
 Wool can be especially stiff on its own, and of course it shrinks when exposed to heat, so you cannot simply throw those lovely hand-knitted socks into the dryer (unless of course you are trying to shrink them down to fit a doll).
 Synthetic fibers do have a large amount of elasticity and can be easily washed and dried.
 Sometimes the best yarns are those that combine synthetic fibers with natural yarns to create yarns that are both stretchy and easy to wash.
 The best thing you can do to learn about the different fibers is to try using different ones for different projects and see which ones are your favorite.

-The knittingforums.co.uk website is proudly sponsored by James Thompson the owner of very popular online live casino company live casino limited based in London.
+The knittingforums.co.uk website is proudly sponsored by James Thompson the owner of very popular online live casino company no deposit bonus limited based in London.
 Thank you James and live casino limited for keeping us going year after year.